Procurement and Fair Jobs Code - what is required by agencies

 • incorporate Fair Jobs Code Model Clauses into contracts

-• monitor compliance with Pre-Assessment Certificates.
+• monitor compliance with pre-assessment certificate obligations.

-See section 5 of the Guidelines for more information.
+See section 5 of the guidelines for more information.

-Fair Jobs Code Plan
+Fair Jobs Code plan

-A supplier sets out how it will comply with Standards 1-5 of the Fair Jobs Code in a Fair Jobs Code Plan.
+A supplier sets out how it will comply with Standards 1-5 of the Fair Jobs Code in a Fair Jobs Code plan.

 Standard 1: Comply with all applicable employment, industrial relations and workplace health and safety obligations